PolykarposPolykarpidis/TC-PL/projects/file_system_simulator/README.md

 ---

+## objectives
+This project will force me to think critically about
+- pointers,
+- ownership, and
+- object relationships,
-This project will force you to think critically about pointers, ownership, and object relationships, all while giving you hands-on experience with dynamic memory.
-Let me know if you need help at any step! 🚀
+all while giving me hands-on experience with dynamic memory.